hummusec/hummusec.github.io/unpublished/2023-06-14-FlipperZeroDev.md

 # Introduction

 This tutorial will guide you through the process of creating your first Flipper Zero app.
-We will create a simple Hello World app that will be a good starting point for your future projects on the Flipper Zero.
+We will create a simple Hello World app with a Scene Manager that will be a good starting point for your future projects on the Flipper Zero.

 We will take a look at how to setup the development environment, how to create a new app package from scratch, and how to build & deploy it to your Flipper Zero device.

 # Preparing the development environment

 Before getting started with developing the we need to setup our development environment.
+If you already have a working development environment, and know how to use `./fbt`, you can safely skip this section and jump straight to [Creating a new Flipper Application Package](#creating-a-new-flipper-application-package).

 ## Getting the Flipper Zero firmware